bvasilop/JS-Algorithm-Questions/Useful-JS-Array-and-Object-Methods/js-array-methods.md

 ### Objects

-- When we structure we're pulling objects of properties off of the first object that is passed in this argument.
+- When we destructure we're pulling objects of properties off of the first object that is passed in this argument.

 ```javascript